 For the Record investigates how contemporary video culture operates as a public space for consumerism, activism and emancipation, by exposing existing realities and by imagining alternatives.

 The project seeks to document and reflect upon the technologies, spatial design and forms of representation deployed in video culture and live events, and uses public programs and video production as the main research methodology.
 For the Record is envisioned as a live, collective research, in which its themes and questions will be updated and reformulated by the team, the audience and collaborating partners as the project evolves.
 The project engages with both local and global issues and dimensions in video culture, involving a broad network of set and stage designers, architects, artists, filmmakers, musicians, choreographers, media producers, cultural critics and institutions.

 Examines the politics of production design in popular music videos during the Nederlands Film Festival

 A public recording studio records and shares the conversations in a video format.
 Following each event, a new video will be released on this channel.

 Articles and essays on the politics of contemporary video culture

 Screen Spaces, New York

-Screen Spaces, a geography of moving image is an exhibition and lecture program within the For the Record series that took place between 1 - 7 December 2018 in New York.
+Screen Spaces: a Geography of Moving Image, an exhibition and lecture programme from 1 to 7 December 2018 in New York